lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 ### Activity Feed

 - Shows task creation, task updates, status changes, and file uploads.
-- Items are grouped by day using the activity timestamp (not the task due date).
+- Items are grouped by day using the activity timestamp.
 - Metadata shows due date, assignees, and department for tasks.
 - Use **All / Tasks / Files** to filter the list and the search bar to narrow results.
 - Click an item: